 Your abdomen is a vital part of your body that gets a workout every day just keeping you balanced as you go about daily activities.
-So when you are experiencing symptoms such as bloating, bulges, discomfort/achiness, sharp pain, weight loss, bleeding into the intestinal tract, or excessive gas, it is important to identify the problem and get solutions that help you take control of your health.
+So when you are experiencing symptoms such as bulges, discomfort/achiness, sharp pain, nausea and vomiting, or a bowel obstruction it is important to identify the problem and get solutions that help you take control of your health.

-The most common signs of a hernia or other abdominal disorders include:
+The most common signs of a hernia include:

 - Lump or bulge in the abdomen or groin